 Aside from these laws, there are a few more regulations to take into account:

-An important factor of a healthy work environment is equal treatment of every employee.
-When it comes to time attendance, your safest bet is to go with software built exactly for that purpose.
-Buddy punching is a frequent issue employers deal with.
+An important factor of a healthy work environment is the equal treatment of every employee.
+Regarding time and attendance, your safest bet is to use software built precisely for that purpose.

-Disclaimer: The purpose of this Policy is to serve you as a general guideline, so use it as a reference.
-It is not a legal document, and it may not consider all relevant local, state, or federal laws.
-Therefore, before implementing it, consult your legal counsel and review this Policy for compliance with applicable law on all levels.
+Disclaimer: The purpose of this policy is to serve you as a general guideline, so use it as a reference.
+It is not a legal document and may not consider all relevant local, state, or federal laws.
+Therefore, before implementing it, consult your legal counsel and review this policy for compliance with applicable law on all levels.
 Neither the author nor Timeero will assume any legal liability that may arise from using the template of the policy.